-- 4 good-sized Idaho baking potatoes (about 2 lbs)
+- 4 good-sized Idaho baking potatoes, about 2 lbs

 - 3 to 4 tablespoons butter

 - Salt & freshly ground pepper

-- Pre-heat the oven to 425°.
+- Preheat the oven to 425°.
 Coat a 10-inch pie plate or shallow tart pan with nonstick cooking spray.

 - Place the butter in a glass measure and microwave it for a few seconds until melted.

-- Try to be speedy because the potatoes start to discolor rather quickly when sliced so thin and be sure to cover your top layer completely with the melted butter so it browns up nicely in the hot oven.
+- Try to be speedy because the potatoes start to discolor rather quickly when sliced so thin.
+Also, be sure to cover your top layer completely with the melted butter so it browns up nicely in the hot oven.